moonbitlang/moonbit-course/course6/lec6_script_en.md

 }
 ```

 Consider some operations on lists.
-For instance, to sum an integer list, we use structural recursion with the following code: if empty, the sum is 0; if not empty, the sum is the current value plus the sum of the remaining list elements.
+For instance, to sum an integer list, we use structural recursion with the following code: if empty, the sum is 0; otherwise, the sum is the current value plus the sum of the remaining list elements.

 ```moonbit
 fn length[T](list: List[T]) -> Int {